Sigma Enhances Create-Sell-Deliver Technology Platform for B2B Businesses

 Toronto, Canada – 15 May 2019 – Sigma Systems, the global leader in catalog-driven software, today announced the latest updates to its Sigma Create-Sell-Deliver Portfolio for communication services providers (CSPs) looking to better serve their enterprise customers and other segments of their B2B businesses.

 IDC predicts that by the year 2022, USD 6 trillion will be spent on digital transformation technology and related services by enterprises.
 To capture their share of that spend as revenue, CSPs need to change and think differently about their create-sell-deliver systems and processes.
 In a 5G world, CSPs will experience exponential data growth, a vast increase in scale and types of connected devices, as well as a marked increase in the complexity of service based on various networks.
-Sigma’s Create-Sell-Deliver Portfolio is tailor-made for these new conditions, and Sigma is continuously advancing the portfolio to help CSPs better serve their customers in the world of rapidly expanding digital services.
+Sigma’s Create-Sell-Deliver Portfolio is tailor-made for these new conditions, and Sigma is continuously advancing the portfolio to help CSPs better serve their customers in the world of rapidly expanding digital services for B2B Businesses.

 Rob Hingston, Vice-President of Products at Sigma Systems, commented: “There couldn’t be a better time for CSPs to address the improvement of the create-sell-deliver systems and processes serving their business customer segments.
 With cloud, virtualized networks and 5G all driving the opportunity to create new business models, CSPs need business and operational support systems that enable them to think and run their B2B business segments differently.
 Sigma continuously develops its portfolio to maximize the capability of CSPs to better serve their business customers in this world of digital services to capture new revenue opportunities.”